bulrush15/gmscripts/README.md

 to change it to.
 Strings are case sensitive so don't forget variations of each word with initial caps.

 * "man":"blue" means change "man" to "blue" in the whole page.
 This will not change "Man" to "blue".
-* Words with apostrophes must come before singular words.
+* In variable arReplacements, words with apostrophes must come before singular words.
 So "man's" must come before "man".